Miya Bholat Miya Bholat

 The Cost of Getting the Order Wrong

-Automation delivers results — but only when applied in the right sequence.
+Automation delivers results, but only when applied in the right sequence.
 Automating the wrong tasks first can create confusion, wasted budget, and staff resistance.

 Consider a fleet that automates executive reporting dashboards before it fixes maintenance tracking.
 The reports may look impressive, but they’re built on incomplete or inaccurate data.
 Another common mistake is digitizing a broken workflow.
-If a paper inspection process is inconsistent or poorly designed, moving it to a mobile app doesn’t solve the root issue — it simply speeds up the same mistakes.
+If a paper inspection process is inconsistent or poorly designed, moving it to a mobile app doesn’t solve the root issue.
+It simply speeds up the same mistakes.

 Sequencing matters because automation amplifies whatever system already exists.
 If the foundation is weak, automation magnifies inefficiencies.
 When the foundation is strong, automation multiplies efficiency and visibility.

-Start Here — The High-Impact Tasks to Automate First
+Start Here: The High-Impact Tasks to Automate First

 This is where automation creates the fastest and most visible return.
 These workflows are repetitive, error-prone when handled manually, and directly tied to cost control and compliance.